 PSI sampled at popular fresh water lakes throughout Thurston County including Deep, Munn, Ward and Long Lakes, in addition to Longs Pond and Woodland Creek at Woodland Creek Community Park.
+Similar to Budd Inlet, stormwater runoff, particularly related to nutrients, can foster algal blooms, poor visibility, lake closures, and oxygen depletion at depth.
+Monitoring allows the community to track water quality changes and recognize the importance of lake stewardship.
 The species composition at each of these locations was rich and diverse, consistently changing from week-to-week and from lake-to-lake.
-Similar to Budd Inlet, water samples were screened for HAB species including Dolichospermum (formerly named Anabaena), Aphanizomenon, and Microcystis.
+Similar to Budd Inlet, water samples were screened for HAB species including Dolichospermum (formerly named Anabaena), Aphanizomenon & Microcystis.